 85 until the last resurrection.
 The first resurrection is for the celestial and terrestrial heirs, while the last resurrection is for the telestial glory and the sons of perdition.
 All will be resurrected, but the more righteous a person is, the shorter the wait.
+It also represents God's great love and patience as he delays the resurrection as long as possible for these people, giving them every opportunity to repent and embrace the Atonement of Christ.

 86 but of the Holy Spirit.
-Those in the telestial realm did not enjoy the presence of the Father or the Son, but do have the possibility of contact with the Holy Spirit in some way.
+Those in the telestial realm will not enjoy the presence of the Father or the Son, but do have the possibility of contact with the Holy Spirit in some way.
 Not having denied the Holy Spirit (v.
-83), they can still receive that presence and administering angels from the terrestrial kingdom (v.
+83), they can still receive that presence and ministering angels from the terrestrial kingdom (v.
 88).